pnnl/ExaGO/README.md

 ```

 ## 2. Install dependencies
-SCOPFLOW is dependent on PETSc and either PIPS-NLP or IPOPT.
+SCOPFLOW is dependent on PETSc (ver 3.13) and either PIPS-NLP or IPOPT.
 Below, we provide installation instructions for these libraries.

 ### PETSc

 #### Download
+Download the PETSc release version (ver 3.13)
 ```
 git clone https://bitbucket.org/petsc/petsc petsc
 ```